OAFE: buy the toys, not the hype

 When you get right down to it, Slade's costume is pretty goofy.
 It's blue and orange, following the old comics design mentality that when your character is mainly one primary color, you should highlight it with its opposite.
 I guess we're lucky he's not yellow and purple.

-shown to scale He's got big folded buccaneer boots like Captain America, and scale armor on his stomach and arms.
+He's got big folded buccaneer boots like Captain America, and scale armor on his stomach and arms.
 Deathstroke was doing the "straps and pouches" thing before straps and pouches were cool.
 He's got a bandolier and a few grenades on his belt, a gun on his hip and a knife in his boot, though none of them are removable.
-Plan B can make separate weapons on their WWII Special Forces figures, but DC Direct can't?
+Plan-B can make separate weapons on their WWII Special Forces figures, but DC Direct can't?

-wink!
 The detailing on the figure is great - every little scale of the mail is sculpted, and so are the clasps on his belts.
 There's a knot at the back of his mask that actually looks like two strips of cloth tied together.
-On the blue, eye-less half of his mask, it really looks as if it's cloth stretched over a face beneath.
+On the blue, eye-less half of his mask, it really looks as if it's cloth stretched over a face beneath, and that's not an easy thing to do.

 On the Teen Titans cartoon, Slade just goes by his own name, which makes sense - they'd never let a character called "Deathstroke" on a kids' show.
 In the comics, however, he's finally gotten away from just brawling with kids: in the superb Identity Crisis miniseries, he single-handedly took apart the Justice League.
 That's more like it.